 Payers may have documentation requirements of their own, including the information they want to see when reviewing a claim and the timelines in which documentation must be submitted.
 Typically, health plans are instructed by law to initially request only the minimum information necessary to pay a claim.

-The following Medicare and ASHA documents provide excellent guidance on documentation requirements:
+The following ASHA document provides excellent guidance on documentation requirements:

 Can a speech-language pathologist use codes from the 97000 series (physical medicine)?